sosy-lab/cpachecker/doc/Developing.md

   and an increase of `Y` indicates a minor change (e.g., added functionality).
 - `X.Y.Z` indicates a bug-fix release,
   where `Z` is increased (starting from `0`).
-- Extensions with hyphen are possible, for example, `-dev` indicates unstable development versions that are not released.
+- Development versions have versions as produced by `git describe`, i.e. `4.0-2-gabcdef` for commit `abcdef` if it is the second commit after version 4.0.
-  Note that `X.Y-suffix` is ordered *before* `X.Y`.
+  Note that this differs from semantic versioning and for CPAchecker versions before 4.0, where development version `X.Y-svn-suffix` was ordered before `X.Y`.

 The tags in our repository are named `cpachecker-VERSION`, e.g., `cpachecker-3.0`.